webosose/website/content/en/docs/tutorials/native-apps/developing-native-apps.md

     - Using the log file

-        You can use "tail -f /var/log/messages | grep NativeQtApp" commands on the target for debugging the native app.
+        You can use the `journalctl` command on the target for debugging the native app.

         - When the app is first launched

-            When the app is first launched by SAM's `launch` method with "params", arguments passed from SAM is printed on `messages` file.
+            When the app is first launched by SAM's `launch` method with "params", arguments passed from SAM is printed on the logging file.

             ``` bash
             root@raspberrypi4:/# luna-send -n 1 -f luna://com.webos.service.applicationmanager/launch '{"id":"com.example.app.nativeqt", "params":{"test":"key1"}}'